- Describe the stages of prenatal development and the significance of prenatal care

 Heroin, cocaine, methamphetamine, almost all prescription medicines, and most over-the counter medications are also considered teratogens.
 Babies born with a heroin addiction need heroin just like an adult addict.
 The child will need to be gradually weaned from the heroin under medical supervision; otherwise, the child could have seizures and die.
 Other teratogens include radiation, viruses such as HIV and herpes, and rubella (German measles).
 Women in the United States are much less likely to be afflicted with rubella because most women received childhood immunizations or vaccinations that protect the body from disease.

-Each organ of the fetus develops during a specific period in the pregnancy, called the critical or sensitive period.
+Each organ of the fetus develops during a specific period in the pregnancy, called the critical or sensitive period (Figure 2).
 For example, research with primate models of FASD has demonstrated that the time during which a developing fetus is exposed to alcohol can dramatically affect the appearance of facial characteristics associated with fetal alcohol syndrome.
 Specifically, this research suggests that alcohol exposure that is limited to day 19 or 20 of gestation can lead to significant facial abnormalities in the offspring (Ashley, Magnuson, Omnell, & Clarren, 1999).
 Given regions of the brain also show sensitive periods during which they are most susceptible to the teratogenic effects of alcohol (Tran & Kelly, 2003).

 What Do You Think?
 Should Women Who Use Drugs During Pregnancy Be Arrested and Jailed?